 Founders Whitney Bromberg Hawkings and Adam Wilkie worked at Tom Ford for 20 years before launching Flowerbx, so you can guarantee the sleekest of bouquets.
 Aside from the aesthetics, you can rest assured all flowers are sourced directly from sustainable growers – and any green waste the florist produces is composted.
 Bouquets arrive at your door in recyclable boxes, and you can opt for same day zero emission deliveries. flowerbx.com

 Paul Thomas Flowers

 When Paul Thomas opened his eponymous flower shop in Mayfair’s Shepherd Market in 1989, it quickly became a hub for locals, with neighbours and clients regularly popping in for a chat while ordering a bouquet.
 The community feel lives on to this day – albeit alongside a handful of royal clients: Paul Thomas Flowers has supplied blooms to some of the world’s most exclusive parties and celebrations, including royal weddings.
-You can also find its elegant Edwardian-style designs at The Ritz, which are particularly impressive during the festive period.
-Yet behind all this glitz and glamour lies a dedication to the planet.
+You can also find its elegant Edwardian-style designs at The Ritz – yet behind all this glitz and glamour lies a dedication to the planet.
 Each day one or more of the team go to the New Covent Garden Flower Market to find seasonal English garden foliage, and the use of floral foam is reduced as much as possible. paulthomasflowers.co.uk

 You might also like...